kitearuba/philosopher/README.md

 * Thanks to 42 for teaching threads the hard way!
 * Huge respect to everyone debugging mutexes at midnight
 * Special thanks to Valgrind, AddressSanitizer, and custom `ft_usleep()` for keeping this clean and sharp
+* Project rewritten with a focus on safety, readability, and full 42 Norm compliance using enums and strict function structure.

 ---